sociomantic-tsunami/ocean/relnotes/taskselecttransceiver.feature.md

   `TaskSelectTransceiver.write` automatically enables output buffering through TCP Cork.
 In this case calling `TaskSelectTransceiver.flush` flushes the output data buffer and writes all pending output data immediately.

+  The `connect` function is a utility function to `connect` a socket that is managed by a `TaskSelectTransceiver`.
+It delegates the actual `connect(2)` call to the user, then evaluates `errno`.
+If `errno` indicates that establishing the connection is in progress it suspends the task to wait for its completion.

 * `ocean.io.select.protocol.task.TaskSelectClient`